Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 *Location: Project Administration Menu*

-SYS\_PRODUCT\_NAME is very appealing to many project development teams because it provides full-featured project development and management tools.
-A software project can be managed almost entirely from within SYS\_PRODUCT\_NAME.
-However a project team may need to perform some additional processing on the project data.
+|SYSPRODUCTNAME| is very appealing to many project development teams
+because it provides full-featured project development and management tools.
+A software project can be managed almost entirely from within
+|SYSPRODUCTNAME|.
+However a project team may need to perform some
+additional processing on the project data.
 It may need to report about progress made, what goes well or wrong, how far you are from the end date, derive statistical data, etc.

-It is far beyond the scope of SYS\_PRODUCT\_NAME to provide project teams with such reporting tools.
+It is far beyond the scope of |SYSPRODUCTNAME| to provide project teams with such reporting tools.
 There are many specialized tools on the market to generate progress reports and each project team has its favorite one.
-In order to satisfy this diversity of needs, the SYS\_PRODUCT\_NAME Team has developed a very efficient system that allows the project team to export the project data outside of SYS\_PRODUCT\_NAME for re-use in other tools like MS Access, Excel, Crystal Report, Open Office, or any other ad-hoc tools.
+In order to satisfy this diversity of needs, the
+|SYSPRODUCTNAME| Team has developed a very efficient system that
+allows the project team to export the project data outside of
+|SYSPRODUCTNAME| for re-use in other tools like MS Access, Excel,
+Crystal Report, Open Office, or any other ad-hoc tools.

-SYS\_PRODUCT\_NAME provides you with 2 kinds of Data Export:
+|SYSPRODUCTNAME| provides you with 2 kinds of Data Export:

 -  **Text File Export**: this is a simple text extract of your project data.
 It uses the well known CSV (Comma Separated Value) format.
 CSV